[REVEALED] European Foods That Start With V

 Austria gifts the world the indulgent Viennoise, a type of sweet bread or pastry.
 This delicacy, often filled with chocolate or fruit, has a rich, buttery texture that melts in the mouth.
 Whether enjoyed for breakfast or as a decadent dessert, Viennoise showcases the Austrian mastery of the art of pastry.

-See also Desserts That Start With I
+See also [REVEALED] American Foods That Start With J

 4. Varecha (Slovakia): Baked Goodness